AndreasChristensen89/resto-booking-system/README.md

 6. Once tables are assigned Admin is still free to change tables in admin settings.
 7. This logic assumes that the restaurant is able to move tables around

-SAME ZONE TABLE
-Add Logic here

 ## Additional comments on setup
 * In first I included first_name and last_name in the Booking model, but it seemed extensive, especially when a user was already created.
 Instead, I found it better to require to add contact details before making a booking.
 This way the same user can easily book again, and the details are taken from the user.
 The first_name and last_name could be cut from the booking, thus making it more appropriate to book using only a datetime and guests number.
-* On booking_list add comment as pop-out to card. - If declined it is there on the card
 * Height of body is set to 100 to fill the screen